'Is there anything more attractive in life than making the impossible possible?' Vanda Scaravelli, Awakening the Spine

 Vanda and Scaravelli Inspired Yoga.

-Yoga to me offers a blueprint of how we can conduct ourselves in the outer world as well as our inner world, by sustaining our bodies and emotions.
-We can learn to be honest, curios, opening up possibility for right action and regenerative growth and realising our relationship with nature.
+Yoga to me offers a blueprint of how we can conduct ourselves in the outer world as well as our inner world, by sustaining our bodies and having a chance to observe ourselves anew.
+We can learn to be honest and curios; opening up possibility for right action and regenerative growth.
+We give ourselves a chance to realise our physical relationship with nature.
 For me through a vigilant practice yoga opens the connections that allow us to do this.
+We create ‘an independently intelligent body’

 Scaravelli Inspired yoga offers a considerate approach exposing the body's innate ability and natural connections alongside its response to gravity and the breath; there is a kindness in the effort required to liberate ourselves from conditioned external movement.
-It is not an andragogy dictating prescribed outcomes but, instead suggests movement that will give the receiver an opportunity to find their ability to experience personal discoveries.
+It is not an andragogy dictating prescribed outcomes but, instead suggests movement guided by key principles that will give the receiver an opportunity to find their ability to understand movement that is personal to them.

 Now in my forties I have over 8 years of teaching behind me and a clear tradition that I follow.
 Having studied with many principle Scavarelli Inspired mentors I have developed a supportive and inclusive disposition.
-I believe in an inevitable effort to effect what we want but, practice in contradiction to 'no pain no gain' culture.
-I am totally committed to sharing the joy of yoga through my understanding of what the body can realise.
+I believe in the inevitable effort needed to effect change but, practice in contradiction to 'no pain no gain' culture.
+I am totally committed to sharing the joy of yoga through my continuing realisation of what the body can enjoy.

 Vanda and Scaravelli Inspired Yoga

-Vanda never wished for her yoga to become a labelled system but, simply an invitation for individual to understand their own natural patterns within the body, accessing a personal independence and joy at the deepest level available.
+Vanda never wished for her yoga to become a labelled system but, simply an invitation for individuals to understand their own natural patterns within the body; accessing a personal independence and joy at the deepest level.

 From what I have read and gathered Vanda's music and aesthetics influenced her percipience of yoga.
-She understood the body as a thing of beauty to be recognised as a whole instrument to be played in order to find its absolute potential and liberty
+She understood the body as a thing of beauty to be recognised as a whole instrument to be played in order to find its absolute potential and liberty.
+She often described movement in musical terms.

-Wanda was great friends with Krishnamurti and like him she called on us to meet each moment a new. to dissolve our conditioning and enquiry constantly to make every action unveil something fresh.
+Like her great friend Krishnamurti she called on us to meet each moment afresh, to dissolve our conditioning and to enquire constantly making every action unveil something new every time we practise.

 The Spine and principles of Scaravelli Inspired Yoga